ConfederacyOfGaia/Gaia/races.md

 ## Elves

 Elves hail from the forests of the north and northeast, and are great travelers, especially in their youth.
-They rarely settle in Gaia but are common travelers.
+They rarely settle permanently outside their homelands, but are commonly seen wandering throughout the continent.

-Elves tend towards chestnut brown skin and hair, and are usually shorter than gaians.
+Elves have chestnut brown skin, brown or dark brown hair, and brown or green eyes.
+They are shorter and lighter than humans, with males and females being approximately the same size.

 ### Elf Traits